nextrizon/OpenWrt-OpenWall2-Hysteria2/README.md

 ### Prerequisites
 ___
 1. Download the latest version of GL-iNet's fork of OpenWrt firmware at https://dl.gl-inet.com/router/mt3000/openwrt24.
+2. Log into the GL-Inet's Web Admin Panel at http://192.168.8.1
-2. From the **System** menu, select **Upgrade**, and upload downloaded firmware from **Firmware Local Upgrade** menu.
+3. From the 'System' menu, select 'Upgrade', and upload downloaded firmware from 'Firmware Local Upgrade' menu.
-3. Once finish installing the OpenWrt firmware, the router will reboot.
+4. Once finish installing the OpenWrt firmware and after the router will reboot, and log back into router.
-3. Make sure to install LuCI interface in the **Advanced Settings` of the GL-iNet Admin Panel webpage for GL-iNet router or use the `opkg` command after sshing into the router and using `opkg update` command after step 2.
+5. Got to the 'Advanced Settings` menu and select 'Install Now' to install OpenWrt's Luci Web Admin.

 ### Installation
 ___